Provar

 Step 2: Enter a Connection Name.

-Step 3: Within the Basic Settings, there is a Connection Type drop down menu.
+Step 3: There is a Connection Type drop-down menu within the Basic Settings.
 The choices include:

 • Database